Smriti-Prajapati/ParcelGo-Last_Mile_Delivery/README.md

 The delivery charge is calculated before the customer confirms the order.

-### 1. Detect Zones
+### 1. Zone Detection

-Pickup and drop pincodes are matched with the zones configured by the admin.
+The pickup and drop pincodes are matched with the zones configured by the admin.

-### 2. Calculate Volumetric Weight
+### 2. Volumetric Weight

 ```text
 Volumetric Weight = L × B × H / 5000
 ```

-### 3. Calculate Billable Weight
+### 3. Billable Weight

+The higher value between actual weight and volumetric weight is used.

 ```text
 Billable Weight = max(Actual Weight, Volumetric Weight)